harryreyesnieva/harryreyesnieva.github.io/about.md

 # Professional Organizations and Societies

+2022-present | *Member*, Association for the Advancement of Artificial Intelligence
 2022-present | *Member*, Association for Computational Linguistics
 2020-present | *Member*, Latinx in AI
 2019–present | *Member*, New York Academy of Sciences